 What are the benefits of e-apostilles?

-The benefits of an e-apostille are that you do not need to post your documents and that the entire process can be completed online.
-Other benefits of making use of e-apostilles is that you can complete the process yourself without the help of an apostille agency, assuming you know what you are doing.
+The benefits of an e-apostille are that in most cases you do not need to post your documents and that the entire process can be completed online.

 Who can issue e-apostille services in the UK?